What is a VBAC?

 - less abdominal pain after birth

-- that you are more physically able to care for your baby (and any other children you may have) soon after delivery, allowing for quicker bonding
+- being more physically able to care for your baby (and any other children you may have) soon after delivery

-- babies born vaginally have a lower risk of respiratory problems
+- babies born vaginally have a lower risk of breathing problems

 Learn more here about the development and quality assurance of healthdirect content.